Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

 Step 2: Set a Social Media Budget

-Do you want to know how to do social media marketing and get results?
-Know how much you have to spend and where you need to spend it.
+Do you want to know how to create a sound social media marketing plan and get results?
+Know how much you have to spend on your marketing efforts and where you need to spend it.
 Social media may feel like “free” advertising.
 But it’s far from that.
 There are costs.
 Understanding them will determine your success.

 Otherwise, overspending is inevitable.
-On top of the overspending, businesses that don’t budget often fail to realize that something isn’t working.
+On top of the overspending, social media marketers that don’t budget often fail to realize that something isn’t working.
 They keep throwing money at it.

 Social media marketing is strategic.
-It’s not just random sharing and hoping for the best.
+It’s not just random sharing posts or tweets and hoping for the best.
 It’s efficient and targeted.
-Create a social media budget to know exactly where the money’s going and why.
+Create a social media budget for your marketing campaigns to know exactly where the money’s going and why.

 What Goes into a Social Media Budget